 Goals of Product Packaging

-Regardless of the specific design decisions that are made on product packaging – such as what colors are chosen or what materials are used—effective product packaging needs to accomplish three things:
+Regardless of the specific design decisions that are made on product packaging – such as what colors are chosen or what materials are used—effective product packaging from a fragrance and flavor design company needs to accomplish three things:

 1. Be visible